MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-A-General/part-204-Administrative-Information-Matters/subpart-204.73-Safeguarding-Covered-Defense-Information-Cyber-Incident-Reporting/section-204.7301.md

 *Rapidly report* means within 72 hours of discovery of any cyber incident.

-*Technical information* means technical data or computer software, as those terms are defined in the clause at DFARS 252.227-7013, Rights in Technical Data - Non Commercial Items, regardless of whether or not the clause is incorporated in this solicitation or contract.
+*Technical information* means technical data or computer software, as those terms are defined in the clause at DFARS 252.227-7013, Rights in Technical Data—Other Than Commercial Products and Commercial Services, regardless of whether or not the clause is incorporated in the solicitation or contract.
 Examples of technical information include research and engineering data, engineering drawings, and associated lists, specifications, standards, process sheets, manuals, technical reports, technical orders, catalog-item identifications, data sets, studies and analyses and related information, and computer software executable code and source code.

 [78 FR 69279, Nov.
 18, 2013, as amended at 80 FR 51742, Aug.
 26, 2015; 81 FR 72998, Oct.
-21, 2016]
+21, 2016; 88 FR 6580, Jan.
+31, 2023]